The Transformation of American Child and Perinatal Protection

 Professional Authority and Child Welfare

-In a paper entitled “From Population to Problem: The Transformation of Child Welfare, 1950-1980,” I show how infrastructural expansion and jurisdictional contraction reshaped child welfare into a system structured to penalize poor, disproportionately minority families.
+In a paper entitled “From Population to Problem: The Transformation of Child Welfare, 1935-1980,” I show how infrastructural expansion and jurisdictional contraction reshaped child welfare into a system focused on child maltreatment.
 Existing research roots the expansion of child welfare in the “rediscovery of child abuse” as a social issue in the 1960s.
 Integrating archival and reconstructed historical survey data, I argue that child welfare agencies did not “rediscover” child abuse, so much as they lost jurisdiction over most other child welfare issues.
 In the 1940s and 1950s, child welfare advocates sought to construct children as a population in need of a wide array of specialized rehabilitative services, a framing that helped them rapidly expand child welfare infrastructure.
-By the late 1960s, the growing dominance of an economic logic of welfare governance narrowed child welfare’s jurisdiction to clearly defined “hard services” with measurable outcomes, like foster care and adoption.
-These shifts converged with increased reports of child abuse in the 1970s-1980s, reorienting a now vastly expanded child welfare infrastructure to narrowly surveil mostly poor and disproportionately minority families for parental inadequacies.
+By the late 1960s, the growing dominance of a managerial logic of welfare governance narrowed child welfare’s jurisdiction to clearly defined “hard services” with measurable outcomes, like foster care and adoption.
+These shifts converged with increased reports of child abuse in the 1970s-1980s, reorienting a now vastly expanded child welfare infrastructure to narrowly surveil disproportionately poor and minority families for parental inadequacies.

 Regulating Mothers: Child Welfare and the Expansion of Perinatal Interventions (1980-2000).

 This working paper tracks how child welfare’s increasing focus on minimizing risk of potential maltreatment shaped policy responses to infant substance exposure.
-Pervasive risk reduction discourses framed the substance exposed infant as a paradigmatic case of a child who was not necessarily harmed, but seen as “at risk” for future harm.
-To explain the impact of this framing, I use two data sources: first, I analyze risk assessment discourses in conference proceedings, survey codebooks, and a systematic comparison of professional articles focusing on substance exposed infants in four types of disciplinary journals: public health, medical, child welfare, and bioethics, from 1978-2000.
-I then map these discourses onto two other data sources: longitudinal data on legal regulation of substance exposed infants and legislative case studies of California and Wisconsin.
-I show how from the 1970s through the present, legislators rejected criminalization measures and instead authorized child welfare agencies to respond to substance-exposed infants, linking similar language of “risk” to the protective authority of child welfare.
+Pervasive risk reduction discourses framed the substance-exposed infant as a paradigmatic case of a child who was not necessarily harmed, but seen as “at risk” for future harm.
+Drawing on data from professional journals and conferences (1978-2000) and two case studies of state policy development, I show how from the 1970s through the present, legislators rejected criminalization measures and instead authorized child welfare agencies to respond to substance-exposed infants, linking similar language of “risk” to the protective authority of child welfare.
 The legitimation of child welfare’s protective function obscured the brute power of child removal that underlies its coercive authority, enabling legislators to expand what they framed as supportive interventions in pregnant and postpartum women’s behaviors.
-Child welfare’s institutionalization as the designated authority over substance-exposed infants illuminates how a sprawling infrastructure of social workers and mandated professional reporters funnel a wide range of multi-disciplinary issues—drug disorders, domestic violence, and poverty—into a problem of parental inadequacy that mandates harsh child welfare interventions in a third of American children today.

 Pathologization of Poverty: Race, Income, and California Child Welfare Outcomes

 In collaboration with Jessica Lopez-Espino, we examine why child welfare interventions have superseded evidence-based medical recommendations in dependency court cases, and how this approach impacts low-income and minority substance-using mothers and their infants in California.
-To answer this question, our study combines an analysis of the evolution of Californian policies involving substance-using mothers (1980-present), with an ethnographic study of a contemporary California juvenile dependency court.
-The policy research tracks how legislation formalized the role of child welfare workers in addressing substance abuse and treatment, and in the process erased the real impact of poverty on parents, leading to more aggressive interventions in the lives of low-income women of color.
-The ethnographic materials highlight how court decisions involving mothers with substance abuse issues are influenced by the cultural and individual beliefs of court staff and child welfare workers about parental responsibility and substance abuse– in ways that contrast with current evidence-based medical approaches.
-The ethnographic data thus illustrates how the processes that institutionalized child welfare as the primary authority over substance-using mothers impact the cases of mothers in juvenile court today.
+To answer these questions, our study combines an analysis of the evolution of Californian policies involving substance-using mothers (1980-present) with an ethnographic study of a contemporary California juvenile dependency court.
+The policy research tracks how legislation formalized the role of child welfare workers in addressing substance abuse and treatment.
+This legislative process in effect erased the real impact of poverty on parents, leading to more aggressive interventions in the lives of low-income women of color.
+The ethnographic materials highlight how court decisions involving mothers with substance abuse issues are influenced by the cultural and individual beliefs of court staff and child welfare workers about parental responsibility and substance abuse—in ways that contrast with current evidence-based medical approaches.
+The ethnographic data thus illustrate how the processes that institutionalized child welfare as the primary authority over substance-using mothers impact the cases of mothers in juvenile court today.

 Organizations, Religion, and Social Change